-- Thelocal agency (LA)must be aphysical environment that facilitates participant-centered services. which includes, but is not limited to, ensuring: - signagewhichmakes iteasy tolocatetheLA - participantprivacy in all areas where participantinformationis obtained, including anthropometric, hematological, household composition, and eligibility information - appointments are conducted in a manner that allows LA staff to sit face-to-face with participants, without physical barriers, as feasible - theentire space is clean, comfortable, inviting, well-maintained, child-friendly, child-safe, and accessible to people withdisabilities aspatial layoutthatenhancesclinic flowtominimizewait time

-- anon-smoking environment - breastfeedingissupportedandencouraged throughout the LA - LAsmustprovidecustomer service thatis participant-centered, which includes, but is not limited to, ensuring participants: - aretreatedwith respect, and are provided services in a respectful manner - feeltheirtimeis valued andrespected - feel engagedandarerespected throughall deliverymethodsofappointments - aregreetedonarrival inawarm and friendlymanner - areinvitedtotheirappointmentusingtheirname, as appropriate - understand theappointmentprocess, including staff they will speakwith, and expected length of the appointment
+- 1. Thelocal agency (LA)mustbeaphysical environmentthat facilitates participant-centered services, which includes, but is not limited to, ensuring: - signagewhichmakes iteasy tolocatetheLA - participantprivacy in all areaswhere participantinformation is obtained, including anthropometric, hematological, household composition, and eligibility information - appointmentsare conductedinamanner thatallows LAstaff tosit face-to-facewith participants, without physical barriers, as feasible - theentire space clean, comfortable, inviting, well-maintained, child-friendly, child-safe, and accessible to people with disabilities - aspatiallayoutthatenhancesclinic flowtominimizewait time - anon-smokingenvironment - breastfeedingissupportedandencouraged throughout theLA - 2.
+LAsmustprovidecustomer service thatis participant-centered, which includes, but is not limited to, ensuring participants: - aretreated with respect, and are provided services in a respectful manner - feeltheirtimeis valued andrespected - feel engaged and are respected through all delivery methods of appointments - aregreetedonarrival inawarm and friendlymanner - areinvitedtotheirappointmentusingtheimame, as appropriate - understand theappointmentprocess, including staff they will speakwith, and expected length of the appointment

-WIC Program Manual

-Section 1020

-Date: 01/2021 Page 2 of 3
+WIC Program Manual Section 1020 Date: 01/2021 Page 2 of 3 Participant-Centered WIC Environment • have access to age-appropriate activities for children to enhance the opportunity for focused communication between participant/participant representatives and staff

-Particinant-Contered WIC Environment nt